Shrek (franchise): Attractions

 Far Far Away is one of the seven themed lands in Universal Studios Singapore, and it consists of many locations from the Shrek franchise, including the forty-meter-tall Far Far Away Castle.

 Shrek's Faire Faire Away was one of the three areas at the DreamWorks Experience-themed land at the Australian theme park Dreamworld.
 It opened in 2012 and it consisted of a fixed arm, rotating plane ride Dronkey Flyers, a kite flier Gingy's Glider, a swing ride Puss in Boots Sword Swing and a carousel Shrek's Ogre-Go-Round.
 The area was replaced by a section of Kenny and Belinda's Dreamland in early 2023.

 A Shrek-themed attraction, called DreamWork's Tours Shrek's Adventure!
 London, opened in 2015 at London County Hall as the first of six attractions initially planned over nine years.
 This "Immersive Tunnel" from Simworx is built in collaboration with Merlin Entertainments.
 The 20,000 sqft live interactive walkthrough adventure presents an original story written by DWA, along with a character courtyard, also featuring characters from several other DreamWorks Animation's franchises.

 Multiple Shrek Water attractions opened at DreamWorks Water Park on October 1, 2020, these attractions are called Far Far a Bay Wavepool, Forbidden Waters Hot Tubs, Dragon and Donkey's Flight, Swamp & Splash, Shrek's Sinkhole Slammer.
 Dreamworks Waterpark also includes themed decorations that are balloons of Shrek and Donkey hanging from the ceiling of the waterpark.

 Universal Studios Florida's DreamWorks Land includes a recreation of Shrek's cottage, Shrek's Swamp Meet, Shrek's Swamp for Little Ogres, Mama Luna Feline Fiesta, King Harold's Swamp Symphony, and the kiosk Swamp Snacks.

-Universal Kids Resort will include themed lands based on the Shrek and Puss in Boots franchises.
+Universal Kids Resort includes themed lands based on the Shrek and Puss in Boots franchises.